 “The Rectifiers draw material from the Chicago masters but also look to the early melding of gospel, rock-a-billy, blues, and country that can be found in the early Sun and Excello recordings.
 The personnel behind Jay’s harp varies, but the lineup is guaranteed to be top notch.”

-Jay Walter Wilkins has been fronting some kind of roots/blues band around the Twin Cities for close to 30 years.
-He started off in 1989 when he got laid off from his day job, and a friend was playing in the house band at the old Blues Saloon jam.
-Jay became a regular there as well as a frequent participant in RJ Mischo’s jam at The Whiskey Junction.
-His first bands could be described as blues/rock outfits.
-Like many roots/blues guys, he kept digging deeper into the original stuff, and eventually wanted to hook up with a more traditional and harp centric blues band.
+Jay Walter Wilkins has been fronting some kind of roots/blues band around the Twin Cities for over 30 years.
+He started off in 1989 when he got laid off from his day job and started frequenting the local jams.
+His first bands could be described as blues rock outfits, but like many roots/blues guys he kept digging deeper into the original stuff.
+Eventually he wanted to hook up with a band that played a more traditional Chicago electric blues style.